geonetwork/doc/source/administrator-guide/managing-users-and-groups/index.rst

 Default user
 ------------

-After installation a default user with name ``admin`` and password ``admin`` is created.
-Use this credentials to start with.
-It is recommended to update the default password after installation.
+Upon installation a default user with name ``admin`` and password ``admin`` is created.
+It is recommended to log in with these credentials directly after the installation has completed and to change the default password.

 .. _user-session: